I-amyayi/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This is a personal reporsitory for all my Machine Learning projects.
+This is a personal repository for all my Machine Learning projects.
 Projects will cut across supervised learning, unsupervised learning, and deep learning.